MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 Look over the results of the `G26` print and note where adjustments are needed.

 To edit a single point move the nozzle close to the point that needs adjustment.
-Issue a `G29 P4 O`.
+Issue a `G29 P4 T`.
 The head will move to nearest point.
 Use the encoder wheel to change the value. **The nozzle will not change height during this process.**

-To edit multiple points move the nozzle close to the first point and issue `G29 P4 O Rxx` where `xx` is the number of points you want to edit.
+To edit multiple points move the nozzle close to the first point and issue `G29 P4 T Rxx` where `xx` is the number of points you want to edit.
 You can look at the host interface screen to see where in the grid you are currently editing.

 Press and hold the encoder button/wheel when you are finished.